manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 - This will basically parse a uniprot file (Ex: uniprot_sprot.dat)
 - Extracts the required data from each record
 - Populates the output files with the processed data
-- For more detailed description on the output files generated, please use the help option with the script: </br> `python 1_uniprot_parser.py --help`

 </br>